-1. The weak—those who ought to be able to do better and wish they could do better, but can't.
+Those who ought to be able to do better and wish they could do better but can't.

-3. The sinful—those who know what is wrong, but do it anyway; those who know how they ought to live, but won't.
+Those who know what is wrong but do it anyway; those who know how they ought to live but won't.

 Could you see yourself in one or more of those descriptions?
 Don't be afraid to admit it.
 This is what "qualifies" you to receive the mercy of being saved by our loving Father!
 The truth is none of us deserved to be saved.
 None of us can be good enough long enough to merit salvation.
 We have all fallen far short of God's uncompromising standards.

 It takes a lot of love to want to save people like us, but our Father has it: God is love.
 It takes a lot of grace and patience to want to help people like us get saved, live saved and stay staved all the way to heaven, but our Father has it: He is the “God of all grace”!
 It takes a lot of sacrifice to pay the penalty for all of our wrong ways and wrong doing, so that people like us can be saved, but Jesus was willing and able to do it: He is our all-sufficient Savior!

 Take heart dear Christian (or soon to be Christian), whatever your condition may be, you have a God who is intent on saving you.
 He is fully prepared to do everything necessary to save you to “the uttermost.”
 Jesus is even praying for you when you can't find the right way to pray for yourself.

 Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
 Hebrews 7:25

 Since we are all fully qualified to receive God's salvation, the next logical question is how to get to heaven...